TheWhippersnapperWhoLived/pyAudiobookMerge/README.md

 You are currently limited to the presets provided in the program.
 You can edit this by adding to the presets.py file.

-Only works with .mp3s at the moment.
-Album art only works when it is specifically a jpeg named as 'album_art.jpg'.
+Only works with .mp3s at the moment..

 ## Features